 Because the medcom group ships products nationally, many patients receive their machine via FEDEX.
 They come boxed up complete with packing materials to keep the machine safe during transport.
 When preparing the machine for return to the medcom group, simply place it back in the box with the packing materials to hold it in place, place the return FEDEX label on the box, and call FEDEX.
 They will come to your location, pick up the machine from you, and return it to the medcom group.

-Click here to see our CPM Best Practices Video.
+Click here to look at our CPM rental selection.

 We're here to help!